Exchange 2010 to Office 365 Migration | Introduction

 The hybrid approach is a lower risk approach as you can migrate at your own pace.
 This will require careful planning, as coexistence is required.
 You will need to make sure that your Exchange 2010 environment has the latest Microsoft Exchange 2010 Service Packs, and that you use Active Directory Federation Services (ADFS), and Directory Sync, to support the hybrid environment.

 The configurations required are complex, but well documented, covering such items as the Availability Service.
+It is recommended to introduce an Exchange 2016 server into your Exchange Organisation if you use the Hybrid approach.

 Microsoft tools are available for the migration, or you can opt for one of the 3rd Party migration products, such as those from Binary Tree, or MigrationWiz.com .